Solomons confirms security talks with China; Australia and NZ concerned | Law-Order

 Solomons confirms security talks with China; Australia and NZ concerned

 The arrangement would cover humanitarian needs besides maintaining the rule of law, the Solomon Islands said, adding that it needed to rebuild its economy after recent riots and would sign an air services pact with China and increase trade.
-A security agreement with Australia, signed in 2017, would be preserved as the Solomon Islands deepened ties with China, it added.
+A security agreement with Australia, signed in 2017, would be preserved, it added.

-Australian Minister for Pacific Zed Seselja said the prime minister of the Solomon Islands, Manasseh Sogavare, had been told of Australia's concern over the discussions with China and Canberra expected there would be "significant pushback in the region".
-Australian Prime Minister Scott Morrison, commenting on the issue earlier on Friday, said Australia and New Zealand were part of the "Pacific family" and had a history of providing security support and responding to crises.
+Australian Minister for Pacific Zed Seselja said the prime minister of the Solomon Islands, Manasseh Sogavare, had been told of Australia's concern over the discussions with China and Canberra expected "significant pushback in the region."
+Australian Prime Minister Scott Morrison, commenting earlier on Friday, said Australia and New Zealand were part of the "Pacific family" and had a history of providing security support and responding to crises.

-"There are others who may seek to pretend to influence and may seek to get some sort of hold in the region and we are very conscious of that," he told reporters.
+"There are others who may seek to pretend to influence and may seek to get some sort of hold in the region and we are very conscious of that," he said.
+A spokesperson for the U.S. State Department said the draft security agreement and the police deal did not address the underlying issues that contributed to the unrest in November.

+"We do not believe PRC security forces and their methods need to be exported," the spokesperson added, referring to the People's Republic of China.
+"This would only fuel local, regional and international concerns over Beijing’s unilateral expansion of its internal security apparatus to the Pacific."

+Last month, Washington said it would open an embassy in Honiara amid fears China was seeking to strengthen military relations there.
 'UNSETTLING INFLUENCES'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)